 Tip: When browsing through an influencer’s content, note if they are following FTC guidelines for sponsored content.
 Influencers who comply with the FTC guidelines show that they are transparent with their audience and it will save you a lot of legal trouble down the road.

 …or otherwise known as a “fake follower analysis.”
 When you partner with a creator, you’re hoping to connect and make an impact on their audience.
 But not all influencers have audiences of real, engaged people.
 Some may have followers that are bots, spam accounts, or people who follow so many accounts that they’ll never see that influencer’s content.

 Tools, like Traackr, allows you to look at a creator’s:

 "As a start-up, we’re always looking for ways to cut through the noise and get our products in front of the right audience.
 Traackr’s audience credibility tool has been an invaluable resource in doing just that.
 Not only can we determine if an influencer’s audience is authentic, but also if their target market matches ours." - Giovanna Rienzi, Marketing Director at Lula Skincare

-If you don’t have a tool, here are a few things you can check by hand:
+If you don’t have an influencer marketing software, here are a few things you can check by hand:

-Now that you’ve fully vetted your influencers and found great matches, it’s time to reach out to them!
+Now that you know how to find influencers and vet them, it’s time to reach out to them!
 Here’s a great article on how to convince influencers to work with your brand.